Anthony J. Hilder: Music involvement in later years

 In 1974, Hilder was approached by Ray Badarat from the Charades who had come to Los Angeles in search of the group's old master tapes.
 These were the tapes that Hilder had produced ten years earlier.
 After catching up about old times, Hilder offered an opportunity for the group to do a musical score for a film, Black Lolita.
 From that they recorded the love theme for the film.

 Hilder provided the liner notes for the single "XKE" by Boss Martians which was released in 1993.
 In 1994, Intoxica!
 The Best Of The Revels was released on Sundazed LP 5010.
 Just as John Hodge, the manager / producer for the Pyramids worked with Sundazed's Bob Irwin to get the product out, so did Hilder, Sam Eddy and Norman Knowles.

 Hilder's voice is featured on the track "Radio Free World" which was included on the various artists album Audium Capsule 1, released in 1996.
 His voice was sampled and appears on the track "A Sorrowful Empire" by the group Haunted By Rivers on their Drain the Sky album released in 2008.

 Political

 1960s to 1970s

 In 1964, Hilder was involved with Barry Goldwater and his presidential campaign.
 At the time, he considered Goldwater to be the most honorable and courageous candidate he'd ever seen.
-Also that year, Hilder put together a record album for the Goldwater camp.
-It was called Stars for Barry.
+Hilder put together a record album for the Goldwater camp called Stars for Barry.

+According to the "Orange County Home of Richard Nixon, Disneyland and rightists" article by Kay Bartlett in the March 16, 1974 issue of The Free Lance-Star, Hilder was a self-proclaimed new-rightist and his book War Lords of Washington argued that international bankers conspired to involve America in World War II.
+He said that London, New York and Washington were the seat of the international cartel which wanted to dominate the world.

 By 1976, Hilder who was once a staff member of Senator George Murphy had now become a force in the Liberty Lobby.